Chapter 1: Prologue

-"No dad, I'm not getting lost or anything, but thank you", she joked and kissed him, running to the bell ring.
+"No dad, I'm not getting lost or anything, but thank you."

-Inside, in the Bennett's house, Dorothy was stacking her daughters notebooks, leaving them ready when Patty arrived, so she could help the kid with her homework because Victor was busy enough with his and her and her husband had a business dinner to attend that night.
+Inside, in the Bennett's house, Dorothy was stacking her daughters notebooks, leaving them ready so Patty would start helping her with her homework as soon as she arrived.
+She didn't want to bother Victor, he was busy enough with his homework and clubs and her husband and her had a business dinner to attend that night.

-"Molly Bennett!", yelled Dorothy, watching her running and playing with a bouncing ball around the room,"Stop moving, your hairdo is going to disarm, and I didn't spend that much time braiding your hair for nothing".
+"Molly Bennett!"
+Dorothy yelled, watching her running and playing with a bouncing ball around the room.
+"Stop moving, your hairdo is going to fall apart and I didn't spend that much time braiding your hair for nothing."

-"Okay mom", replied with a puppy face, sitting on her bed.
+"Okay mom."
+She replied with a puppy face, sitting on her bed.

 "I want you to give a good impression to Penelope's Halliwell daughter.
-It's very important that you be good and sweet with her, if you want that your dad have a good relation ship with his boss", she recalled her, strict, acommodating some hair ribbons tangled on the dark and black hair of her daughter.
+It is very important that you behave as the sweet and good girl you are with her, if you care for your father and want to make sure he was a good relationship with his boss."
+She reminded her, fixing some hair ribbons that were tangled on the dark black hair of her daughter.

-"Hum...", she growled, since when was her job to keep her father's?
+"Hum..."
+She growled.
+Since when it was her job to keep her father's?

-"That's my girl", smiled her mother, squeezing her cheeks in a painful way that her two children hated.
+"That's my girl."
+Dorothy smiled, squeezing her cheeks in the painful way that both her children hated.

-The bell ring echoed in the house, making Molly smile because she knew in a few hours her mother would leave and leave her alone for a while, and would be very probable for her to have some fun with the girl that came to take care of her; as all nine-years-old, the idea of having teenager big sister, excited her a lot.
+The bell ring echoed in the house, making Molly smile because she knew that in a few hours her mother would leave and leave her alone for a while, and it would be very possible for her to have some fun with the girl that came to take care of her: as all nine-years-old, the idea of having teenager as big sister, excited her a lot.

 She crossed the living room and noticed Victor there.

-"What are you doing here?, Weren't you at the university, in the advanced biology class?"
+"What are you doing here?
+Weren't you at college, in the advanced biology class?"

 "Yes, but it was cancelled.
 They said they'll open the classes for high school students again, but next year.
-Tecnicall stuff", he explained, bringing a cookie to his mouth that his mother took away: she never let them eat when it wasn't time for it.
+Technical stuff."
+He explained, bringing a cookie to his mouth that his mother took away: she never let them eat when it wasn't time for it.

-Victor raised and eyebrow, and tried to get his cookie back, but his mother threw it to the garbage.
+Victor raised and eyebrow, and tried to get his cookie back, but his mother threw it into the garbage can.

-Her mother turned back, pending of open the dor, and he took advantage to sit as a "non-decent-person" in sign of rebellion, but he would straight again as soon as her mother came back, of course: her mother was very hard to get along with.
+His mother turned back, worried about the door and he took advantage to sit as a "non-decent-person" in sign of rebellion, but he would sit straight again as soon as his mother came back, of course: Dorothy was very difficult person to get along with.

-"Come in please, come in", asked with false kindness,"Would you want something to drink?
-We have water, limonade..."
+"Come in please, come in."
+She asked with false kindness.
+"Would you like something to drink?
+We have water, lemonade..."

-"Oh, right!", she said, acting as she had forgotten,"Victor, say hi to Patty, you already met, remember the girl you were friend with in the Golden School?"
+"Oh, right!"
+She said, acting as she had forgotten.
+"Victor, say hi to Patty, you already met.
+Remember the girl you were friends with at the Golden School?"

-Patty blushed incredible fast at watching the handsome and well dressed guy she had infront, who had turned back to see her and give her at least, six seconds of his attention.
+Patty blushed incredibly fast at the sight of the handsome and well dressed guy she had in front, who had turned back to see her and give her at least, six seconds of his attention.

-It was 1978, September 4th to be exact and most part of the kids of the north hemisphere were ready to attend their first day of schoool, but wasn't anybody more prepared and ready than the little Patricia Halliwell.
+It was 1978, September 4th to be exact and most part of the kids of the north hemisphere were ready to attend their first day of school, but nobody was more prepared and ready than little Patricia Halliwell.

-"This is going to be my new school, mom?", asked the girl, holding her mother hand who smiled sweetly before answering.
+"This is going to be my new school, mom?"

 "Yes Patty, now you're older and kinder is past".

-"I know", she giggled, got off of his arms and carried her Grease lunchbox tightly with her both hands, and with her bagpack on her back, that was bigger than herself.
+"I know."
+She giggled and got off his arms.
+Patty carried her Grease lunchbox tightly with both her hands and had backpack that was bigger than herself.

-She has a very independent girl, that had always showed more capacities than other kids of her age, plus being more mature than them; yes, Patty Halliwell was the pride of her parents Allen and Penelope, who considered her a miracle after being told they would never had a child.
+Patty was a very independent girl, that had always showed more capacities than other kids her age, plus being more mature than them: yes, Patty Halliwell was the pride of her parents, Allen and Penelope, who considered her a miracle after being told they would never had a child.

-She got closer to watch from the door a little room with tables, cheras and also, a pet iguana in a glass cage, that was being ademired for the little number of kids who weren't busy crying cause leaving their parents and had to stay there.
-But Patty was used to, her mother and father worked, them both, though she spent a lot of time together, she also spend a lot of time at the kinder or at her aunt's Janice place, the sister of her father.
+She got closer to watch from the door.
+The room had small table and chairs and a pet iguana in a glass cage that was being admired for the little number of kids who weren't busy crying because their parents were leaving them there.
+Patty was used to be on her own, her mother and father had jobs, and even though they spent a lot of time together, she also used to spend a lot of time at the kinder or at her aunt's Janice place, her father's sister.

-The boy seemed to increase his grip at every attempt of his father.
-Patty surprised when saw so many kids crying, but this one called her attention, so she walked next to him.
+Patty's parents got distracted at the kid screaming as his father was trying to release his leg from his kid's fingers.
+The boy seemed to increase his grip as time passed.
+Patty surprised when she saw so many kids crying, but this one called her attention, so she walked next to him.

-The boy looked at her, somewhat suprised that somebody wold be talking to him, and realeased his father who almost hit the floor.
+The boy looked at her, somewhat surprised that somebody would be talking to him and released his father who almost hit the floor at losing balance.